verbb/formie/docs/templates/render-options.md

 `outputJs` controls whether Formie should output its front-end JavaScript when the form is rendered.

-This is most useful when your layout already handles JavaScript separately, or when you want more deliberate control over when Formie's browser behavior loads.
+This is most useful when your layout already handles JavaScript separately, or when you want more deliberate control over when Formie's browser behaviour loads.

 ```twig
 {{ craft.formie.renderForm(form, {